Manufacturing Tools of the Trade: Machines to Buy in 2020

-As we saw in Smarter Machining Episode 4: The Best Machines to Buy in 2020 with CNC Machinist Tim Bowman, there are 5 machines that Xometry recommends buying in 2020 to build your machining portfolio.
-These machines are predicted to maintain capacity because of the high demand of customer parts that are suited for these machines.
+As we saw in Smarter Machining Episode 4: The Best Machines to Buy in 2020, there are 5 machines that Xometry recommends buying in 2020 to build your machining portfolio.
+These machines are predicted to maintain capacity because of the high demand for customer parts that are suited for these machines.

 5-axis machines are often the flagships of a machine shop.
 They allow machinists to mill parts that require simultaneous 5-axis tool paths.
 5 axes allow the machine to access and cut nearly every visible surface, which reduces the number of setups and errors due to handling, and also allows for automation of the job.
 But importantly, the machine can cut multiple datum surfaces in one operation, making it easier to hold tight tolerances.

 Xometry receives many orders that can be machined most efficiently on a 5-axis machine due to the parts’ high complexity and tight tolerances, especially for parts that require assembly and mission-critical components across aerospace, automotive, medical, and consumer products industries.
 When parts have added surface finish requirements, 5-axis machines are ideal for producing parts with better surfaces since the rotating fourth and fifth axes allow path optimization for the cutting tool.
 This allows for a shorter cutting tool with lower vibration which allows for a less chattered finish.

 A Dedicated 4-Axis or Add a Trunnion to Your 3-Axis Mill

 For a cheaper alternative to a 5-axis machine, Xometry recommends adding a trunnion to a 3-axis milling machine to make it a 4-axis machine.
 Much like a 5-axis machine, adding an axis offers the benefits of being able to machine precision parts that hold higher tolerances, especially along the radial axis.